 3. Nylon Or Monofilament Cast Net, Which Is Better?

 Mono does not absorb water and it tangles less than monofilament.
 Monofilament sinks faster in the water than nylon.
 Always buy nets made of monofilament.
 Monofilament is less visible in the water also.

 4. Stay Away From “Gimmicks”

 You don’t need rings or throwers or any extra junk to help you throw.
-Just buy a plain cast net and stay away from nets that have these gimmicks built into them and by all means don’t get suckered into buying one of these items from a third part and adding it to your cast net.
+Just buy a plain cast net and stay away from nets that have throwing rings and other gimmicks built into them and by all means don’t get suckered into buying one of these items from a third party and adding it to your cast net.

 5. Choose The Right Mesh Size

 This is the size of the spacing of the mesh in the net.
 Mesh size impacts the size of baitfish that you can catch and how quickly the net sinks in the water.

 - 1/4 Inch Mesh – Stay away from these.
 These are really for catching very small baits like ghosts minnows.
 These sink really slow which will be an issue in deeper water.

 - 3/8 Inch Mesh – This is a good average size for catching bait.
 It will catch small shad and you will have fewer issues with fish being “gilled” (their heads stuck in the net).
 You’ll catch bigger shad and all of the smaller shad with this mesh size.
 This is a good mesh size for when the bait is not in deeper water and if you want smaller baits.
 The biggest problem with a net this size is you will still catch lots of very small shad (which is why I don’t use a 3/8 inch mesh).